ZFS: How to fsck or check filesystem integrity with scrub

 Unlike of the fsck command which had to be run on an unmounted filesystem (read: downtime), the zpool command has a scrub option which works on a mounted, living filesystem.
 When run, the command checks all data in the pool for checksum consistency.
 On redundant systems (raidz or mirror), inconsistencies will be repaired.

-To scrub the pool techrx:
+To scrub the pool techrx, use the following:

 zpool scrub techrx

-The command creates lots of IO, so use judiciously.
+The command creates lots of IO, so use it judiciously.
 Only one scrub session is permitted at a time.
 To stop scrubbing a pool, use the -s option:

 zpool scrub -s techrx